DIY Toilet Room Makeover: A Colourful, Vintage-Inspired Transformation showcasing Bold Vintage Wallpaper

 However, when I was finished we all agreed it was a bit dark.
 Especially given it is a very small room.

-Next up I tried Porter's Olive Grove.
+Following which I tried Porter's Olive Grove.
 I had originally looked at the 3 greens above.
 Bayleaf was too bright but the Olive Grove brought in a more muted green.

 So I removed all my panels which were adhered with double sided tape and repainted them in Olive Green.
 I set up some blocks in the living room so I could work on them easily with a roller.

 While I was waiting on the rest of the wallpaper to arrive, I decided to attach all the boards.
-I also decided to spray paint our silver toilet roll holder dark gold.

 Next I cut, painted and adhered my upper moulding.